agodavarthy/PersonalizedMemoryTransfer/README.md

 The file did the pretraining of nmf, mf or gmf model.
 Uncomment and line of codes to do the pretraining.
 Look at the parameters input to ```pretrain.py``` to make sure you pretrain on the correct data (redial or GoRecDial).

-This file could also be used for parameter search. ```pretrain.py``` has 'for loops' in the file, that these loops are input different combination of hyperparameters.

-## Test
 In the paper, we are experimenting transformer, bert, dan and elmo.
 ### Sentiment model
 For each of the language models mention above, we need to train the sentiment model for later test phase.